STORM-IRIT/Radium-Engine/Docs/model.md

 ### Rendering

-Each Component may have some *RenderObjects* (aka Drawables) which are (usually) OpenGL objects.
-When a Component has changed it needs to tell its drawables to update their internal data (such as OpenGL VBOs).
+Each Component may have some *RenderObjects* (aka Drawable) which are (usually) OpenGL objects.
+When a Component has changed it needs to tell its drawable to update their internal data (such as OpenGL VBOs).
 Render objects are stored together by the *render object manager* for efficiency, thus components only store an index to reference their render objects.

 The Render Objects are drawn by the *Renderer* which may live in a separated thread.
-Each frame it grabs all the drawables (which should be double-buffered in case we are mid-VBO update) and calls `draw()` on them.
+Each frame it grabs all the drawable (which should be double-buffered in case we are mid-VBO update) and calls `draw()` on them.

 (TODO : a nice class schema).